-Our Slack Backstory
+Our Slack Story

 While I do love my iPhone, I save it for personal use.
-Yes, I may occasionally use it to text a client, or check email on the go, it’s not my go-to device for business.
+While I may occasionally use it to text a client, or check email on the go, it’s not my go-to device for business.
 I‘m “old school” and prefer using my laptop.

 You build a better mousetrap.
 You look for one tool that meets the needs of everyone on your team.
-Which is why we are so excited about Slack.
+Which is why we are excited about Slack.